-They are fairly hit-or-miss at most locations, and you’ll more likely miss them even when looking for them at places like Hanna Park, Perdue Road pond, or Huguenot Memorial park.
-The most reliable place I know of is in a pond in the Shell Bay subdivision off Heckscher Drive, where they can be found most days each January and February.
-There is no direct lake access here, so you’d be relegated to glassing them from your car in between the homes.
+They are fairly hit-or-miss at most locations, and you’ll more likely miss them even when looking for them at places like Hanna Park, Perdue Pond Wildlife Area, or Huguenot Memorial Park.
+The most reliable place I know of is Dayson Basin on Little Marsh Island, but that is restricted access – so try Spoonbill Pond in winter instead.

 Northern Pintail Anas acuta

-Northern Pintail can be very difficult to find in Jacksonville, but in recent years a small group has seemed to favor the Perdue Road pond.
+Northern Pintail can be very difficult to find in Jacksonville, but in recent years a small group has seemed to favor Perdue Pond Wildlife Area.
 That is the best place to check for them.
-I’ve seen them at locations like Huguenot and Hanna Park, but that can’t be relied upon.
+I’ve seen them at locations like Huguenot Memorial Park and Hanna Park, but that can’t be relied upon.

 Green-winged Teal Anas crecca

-Again, what Grimes (1943) noted over seventy years ago still holds (mainly) true: Green-winged Teal are “fairly common” but relegated to mainly “shallow open-water holes in the brackish marshes”.
+What Grimes (1943) noted over seventy years ago regarding Green-winged Teal still holds (mainly) true: they are “fairly common” but relegated to mainly “shallow open-water holes in the brackish marshes”.
 He noted “up Pablo Creek” as a good location; I’ve never tried for them there but can attest that this species is very localized to specific habitat and most are in very remote locations.
 If you must have one for your year or county list, I’ve known people that will pay to get in the Zoo where one (or a handful) can be found each winter with the Blue-winged Teal.
 Another good strategy is to look for them offshore during sea watches in early November; indeed, Roger Clark noted “hundreds” flying south over the ocean on 18 November 2000.
-Spoonbill Pond has been fairly reliable in recent years.
+From 2015-2020, Spoonbill Pond has been fairly reliable for the species in winter.

 Canvasback Aythya valisineria

 Canvasback are very rare in Duval County and cannot be expected to occur even once per year.
-Since 2010, reports included one (or a handful) of birds at Trednick Road ponds (restricted access), Perdue Road pond, and University of North Florida.
+Since 2010, reports included one (or a handful) of birds at Trednick Road ponds (restricted access), Perdue Pond Wildlife Area, University of North Florida, and Westside Industrial Park.
 The best advice for this species is to monitor the local birding reports and eBird to see if/when one turns up.
 The earliest county reports are from 20 January 1917 in a marsh near the Mayport jetties and then on 16 December 1929 on the St. Johns River (Grimes, 1943).
 There was also one reported on the Christmas Bird Count, 24 December 1950.

 Redhead Aythya americana

-Grimes (1943) noted the species as a rare winter resident, with just reported observations: Earl Greene’s pair at Pablo Beach on 22 November 1925, and another 10 December 1932.
-They now can be found each winter in the county; some of the better locations to check are Perdue Road, Trednick Road (restricted access), and the retention ponds throughout the Tinseltown area – particularly one at 10161 Centurion Parkway N. They are fairly scarce and usually occur in low numbers here, but can be found with some degree of effort.
+Grimes (1943) noted the species as a rare winter resident, with just two reported observations: Earl Greene’s pair at Pablo Beach on 22 November 1925, and another on 10 December 1932.
+They now can be found almost each winter in the county; some of the better locations to check are Perdue Pond Wildlife Area, Trednick Road (restricted access), and the retention ponds throughout the Tinseltown area – particularly one at 10161 Centurion Parkway North.
+They are fairly scarce and usually occur in low numbers there, but can be found with some degree of effort.

 Ring-necked Duck Aythya collaris

 Ring-necked Ducks can be found starting around mid-October and are fairly abundant throughout the county.
 Their numbers decline sharply in April, but small groups and individuals can usually be found through May and even into June most years.
-Westside Industrial Park and Taye Brown Regional Park are excellent places to find them, as are places like M&M Dairy, University of North Florida, and Perdue Road ponds.
+Westside Industrial Park and Taye Brown Regional Park are excellent places to find them, as are places like M&M Dairy, University of North Florida, and Perdue Pond Wildlife Area.